Properties of black hole vortex in Einstein's gravity: The black hole vortex

 The analysis of the asymptotic behavior of gauge fields is convenient to understand the topological structure in more detail.
 Analyzing the profile of the gauge field of Eq. (\ref{eq14}) near the origin, we get that for $r\ll 1$, the gauge field has a profile

-Here, $\alpha$ and $\beta$ belong to integers.
 The gauge field has a profile of an ascending monotonic function near the origin.
 This causes the greatest contribution of the magnetic flux to be close to the vortex core.
 Note that, in our theory, we have a purely magnetic black hole-like vortex structure.
 This allows us to assume that the thermodynamics describing these structures must be similar to black hole thermodynamics.
 For more details on the thermodynamics of these structures, see Sec.
 IV.